nowitsabby/dark-rpg-nextjs/assets/srd/character/malignancy_mutation.md

 ## Mutation

-A character's Corruption points total is also used to determine the terrible effects of Chaos upon her body\.
-As her Corruption builds, her flesh may revolt, twisted by the Dark Gods\.
-Of course, such is the insidious nature of Chaos that it is constantly hunting for weakness in mind and body, testing a character's defences until it can find a way into her soul\.
-For every 30 Corruption points a character gains, she must make a test against two Characteristics of her choice\. *She can never test against the same characteristics twice to resist mutation, and should make a note on her Character Sheet of which characteristics she has already used to resist mutation\.*
+A character's Corruption points total is also used to determine the terrible effects of Chaos upon her body.
+As her Corruption builds, her flesh may revolt, twisted by the Dark Gods.
+Of course, such is the insidious nature of Chaos that it is constantly hunting for weakness in mind and body, testing a character's defences until it can find a way into her soul.
+For every 30 Corruption points a character gains, she must make a test against two Characteristics of her choice. *She can never test against the same characteristics twice to resist mutation, and should make a note on her Character Sheet of which characteristics she has already used to resist mutation.*

-Failure on either test means she suffers a mutation\.
-The unfortunate Acolyte rolls a 1d100 to gain a random mutation from Table Mutations\.
-Should this give her a mutation she already possesses, she must roll again until it results in a fresh mutation\.
+Failure on either test means she suffers a mutation.
+The unfortunate Acolyte rolls a 1d100 to gain a random mutation from Table Mutations.
+Should this give her a mutation she already possesses, she must roll again until it results in a fresh mutation.

-Note that the GM can alternatively select specific mutations and malignancies, to represent unique daemonic energies or the influences of Warp\-tainted artefacts\.
-She can also choose to simply apply specific traits as a mutation result, especially Amphibious, Blind, Burrower, Darksight, Fear, Multiple Arms, Natural Armour, Natural Weapons, Quadruped, Regeneration, Size \(increase or decrease by one\), Sonar Sense, or Toxic\.
+Note that the GM can alternatively select specific mutations and malignancies, to represent unique daemonic energies or the influences of Warp\-tainted artefacts.
+She can also choose to simply apply specific traits as a mutation result, especially Amphibious, Blind, Burrower, Darksight, Fear, Multiple Arms, Natural Armour, Natural Weapons, Quadruped, Regeneration, Size \(increase or decrease by one\), Sonar Sense, or Toxic.

 ### Mutations
 __D100__                 |__Effect__